jack-bradshaw/monorepo/README.md

 bash presubmit/presubmit.sh
 ```

-Presubmit may modify the working directory so committing/stashing all changes before running
+Presubmit may modify the working directory, so committing/stashing all changes before running
 presubmit is recommended to avoid lost work.

 ## LICENSE